willtrnr/thrift-vba/README.md

 A great addition to [Webxcel](https://github.com/michaelneu/webxcel).
 You can (almost) make microservices with Excel!

+This actually implements the minimal feature set client-wise, not sure how that happened.

 Supports the following transport(s):

  * TSocket
  * TBufferedTransport
+ * TFramedTransport
  * THttpClient

 Supports the following protocol(s):